15 Best Easy To Digest Foods To Relieve An Upset Stomach

 Cumin is extensively used in many cuisines as a flavoring agent.
 But cumin also possesses antioxidant, antimicrobial, antidiabetic, anticancer, and antiepileptic properties.
 Cumin acts as an appetite stimulant and helps relieve dysentery and diarrhea.
 Thymol, a phytochemical present in cumin stimulates the secretion of enzymes, acids, and bile to promote proper digestion.
 The essential oils, sodium, and magnesium present in cumin help relieve stomach ache (9).

-Fennel is a carminative (a formulation that helps reduce gas) herb and helps prevent bloating, indigestion, flatulence, stomach ache, etc. Fenchone, a bioactive compound found in fennel seeds relaxes the lining of the digestive tract, which in turn, helps cleanse the colon.
+Fennel is a carminative (a formulation that helps reduce gas) herb and helps prevent bloating, indigestion, flatulencei XIt refers to the accumulation of gas in the stomach and its release through the anus, often caused by food intolerance or indigestion. , stomach ache, etc. Fenchone, a bioactive compound found in fennel seeds relaxes the lining of the digestive tract, which in turn, helps cleanse the colon.
 Fennel seeds are also responsible for stimulating the secretion of digestive juices and improve nutrient absorption (10).
 Toss in sliced fennel in your favorite salad, sandwich or stew.
 You can add fennel seeds to enhance the flavor of grilled chicken or fish, salads, and even in desserts.

 This plum red sweet vegetable has anti-inflammatory and antioxidant properties that help prevent inflammatory disorders of the digestive system and also flush out toxins.
-Beetroots also stimulate the production of bile, which promotes digestion (11) (12).
+Beetroots also stimulate the production of bile, which promotes digestion, and even the digestion of fats (11) (12).
 Toss beetroots into your salad, stew or bake beetroot chips.